-The Antiquities Collection of the American School of Classical Studies is open and available for access to the researchers five days a week.
+The Antiquities Collection is open and available for access to the researchers.
 The importance of the Collection cannot be overstated.
 There are few places in the world so well endowed where scholars can have easy and convenient access to ancient Greek material of such wide variety.
 Because the material comes from all the ancient sites in the country and from all periods of antiquity, one can study it from a number of different perspectives, both chronological and geographical.
 The Antiquities Collection at the American School is one of the few places where students can get hands-on experience of ancient material.

 The Antiquities Collection has all been catalogued and entered into a database format by the former Archivist, Dr. Carol Zerner.
-The Collection is also registered with the Ephorate of Private Collections.
 The objects are displayed in steel vitrines, while the sherds are stored in small boxes within steel cabinets with baked enamel finish.
 A number of objects have been conserved professionally.

 A considerable number of objects from the Antiquities Collection have appeared in scholarly publications, a selection of which is given below.
 Moreover, in 1994, a selection of pottery was displayed in the Exhibition Room of the Gennadius Library, to supplement a conference entitled Athenian Potters and Painters.
 A catalogue of the exhibit was published (Oakley, J. [ed.]
 Athenian Potters and Painters.
 Catalogue of the Exhibit.
 December 1, 1994 -March 1, 1995, Athens 1994).